How to Buy the Things You Want and Save Money Doing It

 - Simply rent a boat for a few hours each month that you can use for your own enjoyment.

 Doing either of these things frees you from all of the costs of buying, insuring, storing, repairing, outfitting and maintaining a boat and provides more money for other things you may want to have.

 Furthermore, this choice will save you a great deal of time and effort that you might prefer to spend on other pursuits.

-In most places, non-alcoholic drinks often add up to a third of the cost of your meal, side dishes can easily cost upwards of $5 each.
+Generally, non-alcoholic drinks add up to a third of the cost of your meal, side dishes can easily cost upwards of $5 each.
 Furthermore, the more you order, the higher your cost will be.

-If the cost of basic dinner for two an average restaurant is $25, taxes are $1.75, coffee is $2 per person and the tip is 15%, your total cost will be $35.36.
+If the cost of a basic dinner for two is $25, taxes are $1.75, coffee is $2 per person and the tip is 15%, your total cost will be $35.36.
 If you order alcoholic drinks, side dishes and desserts, the price for your meal can easily double.

 If you eliminate the cost of a $5 side dish, you'll save an extra $5.35 or $10.70 per month.
-Thus, by avoiding the drinks and one side dish you can save $238.80 per year total.
+Thus, by avoiding the drinks and one side dish you can save $238.80 per year.